seethroughdev/nice-inline-copy-editor/README.md

 ### SUPPORT

 **NICE: Editor** Works in all major modern browsers.
-Meaning, IE has not been tested.
-But it should work in 10+.
-Maybe even 9.
+Meaning, I have not tested IE.  But it should work in 9+.